Buffett touts benefits of buybacks in his shareholder letter

 Berkshire's performance tends to follow whatever the U.S. economy is doing because so many of its dozens of manufacturing, utility and retail businesses follow those trends.
 In many ways, the conglomerate is a barometer of the economy.

 But even with all that spending, Berkshire's cash hoard grew to $128.6 billion at the end of the year, up from $109 billion at the end of the third quarter.
-Berkshire's businesses generate so much cash that it piles up quicker than Buffett can invest it.
+Berkshire's businesses generate so much cash, it piles up quicker than Buffett can invest it.

 At the start of this year, Berkshire boosted its stake in the Pilot Flying J network of 750 truck stops to 80%, up from the 38.6% it acquired in 2017, so that will help this year's earnings.